Setting Up Postal as an SMTP Server

 This output means your server isn’t advertising TLS as an option, so incoming connections can’t be encrypted – exactly what we’re trying to fix next.

 We need an SSL certificate for both the hostname and the MX record.
 To obtain one, we’ll use Certbot.
-Start by installing it:

 sudo apt install certbot

 When issuing a certificate, Certbot needs to use port 80 for domain verification.
-However, that port is currently in use by the Caddy web server, which is handling web traffic for Postal's interface.
+However, that port is currently in use by the Caddy web server, which is handling web traffic for Postal's web interface.

 To work around this, we’ll temporarily stop the Caddy container, issue the certificate, and then start the container again – all in one command: